 Here’s a data point.
-Recently more than 18,000 people applied for just 12 open positions as NASA astronauts.
+A few years ago, more than 18,000 people applied for just 12 open positions as NASA astronauts.
 Such openings only come every few years.
 I suspect that if the odds were better and the process were known, NASA could easily get 10x that number of applicants.

-Of course NASA works hard to make the small number of astronauts that it does select representative of the larger population, from gender to ethnicity, so that we can identify with them as much as possible.
-But as long as exploration remains the goal, there is very little hope that the common citizen will ever directly participate or that we will break into larger numbers.
+Of course, NASA works hard to make the small number of astronauts that it does select representative of the larger population, from gender to ethnicity, so that we can identify with them as much as possible.
+But as long as space exploration remains the goal, there is very little hope that the common citizen will ever directly participate or that we will break out into larger numbers.

 New victories, new landings on far away worlds are a good match for a small group of elite astronauts engaged in dangerous and risky activities.
-We will laud every first and lionize the men and women who dare to go and return.
+We will laud every ‘First’ and lionize the men and women who dare to go and return.
 The first time.
 But as a routine activity, it will become rapidly apparent that a program based on exploration is about the few entertaining the many.
-The problem is Netflix is cheaper.
+Unfortunately, Netflix is cheaper.

-If that is the case, if the vast majority of us cannot participate, then inspiration only goes so far before the cost-benefit economics, the trade-offs, and the budgetary implications must make their inexorable presence felt.
+If the vast majority of Americans cannot participate, then inspiration only goes so far before the cost-benefit economics, the trade-offs, and the budgetary implications must make their inexorable presence felt.

-Exploration is not sustainable because it fulfills the dream for so few and for the few that it does, it remains extraordinarily expensive – the bill for which, the rest of us have to foot.
+Exploration is not sustainable because it fulfills the dream for so few at a time when so many aspire to go.
+For the lucky, elite few that do get to be astronauts, it remains extraordinarily expensive – the bill for which the rest of us have to foot.